 And so when she informed me that she had recently been diagnosed with essential thrombocythemia, neither of us doubted that I would insist on treating her with homeopathy.
 Her physician – a doctor of internal medicine with whom I was well acquainted – had accidentally discovered her platelets to be high on a routine blood test.
 She had sent her to the oncology department at the local university hospitals and clinics and the diagnosis was confirmed after further testing.

 Essential Thrombocythemia (ET) is a chronic myeloproliferative neoplasm (MPN) characterized by an increased number of platelets in the blood.
-Most commonly diagnosed in women over the age of 50, ET is associated with a proliferation of platelet precursors in the bone marrow and complications frequently include blood clotting and/or bleeding.
+Most commonly diagnosed in women over the age of 50, ET is associated with a proliferation of platelet precursors in the bone marrow (Homeopathy for Bone Marrow Transplant) and complications frequently include blood clotting and/or bleeding.
 Less common consequences in the later stages of ET include a transformation to myelofibrosis (marrow scarring) or acute leukemia.

 With this disease, as with many others, traditional (allopathic) medicine explains: “No one knows what causes the onset of ET”.
 One of the greatest contributions to early homeopathic medicine, and certainly one its philosophical foundations, is the understanding of miasms.
 Miasms don’t point a finger at a single causative agent or a defective gene.
 Rather they provide an understanding of a specific context, echoed in space and time both within the individual and across generations, that represents latent or explicit expression of form patterns in disease and health.
 When we grasp the context, the dominant miasm of the individual and the family, we are able to better understand why a particular illness develops in a particular individual.
 We are also able to make prognoses about potential future illness.
 And, of course, we then have a far more precise understanding of the nature of the person’s condition.
 This understanding of the nature of the condition is absolutely essential for effective homeopathic prescribing.
 Without knowing this we are stabbing at thin air, choosing remedies not based on a totality, but only on surface symptoms.